Capalbio

-Capalbio borders the following municipalities: Manciano, Montalto di Castro, Orbetello.
+Capalbio borders the following municipalities: Manciano, Montalto di Castro (Lazio) and Orbetello.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

 History

 The name derives probably from the Latin Caput Album or Campus Albus (White Cape or Field, respectively), due to the white alabaster stone dug in the area.

 Capalbio is known for the first time in 805 CE, when it was donated to the Abbey of the Tre Fontane, near Rome, by Charlemagne.
 The possession was confirmed in 1161 by Pope Alexander III.
 Later it was under the Aldobrandeschi family, who were followed by Orvieto, the Republic of Siena and the Orsini, who built the Castle.

 Conquered by the Spaniards in 1555. it was assigned to Cosimo I de' Medici as part of his new Grand Duchy of Tuscany.
 The city subsequently decayed and the area depopulated due to the presence of malaria.

 It became part of the Kingdom of Italy in 1860, becoming an independent comune in 1960.